Tick-borne encephalitis (TBE)

 What does the vaccination involve?

 The consists of three injections.
-Depending on the specific vaccine, the first two are given about 2 weeks to 3 months apart, and then the third is given 5 to 12 months after the very first injection.
+Depending on the specific vaccine, the first two are given about 2 weeks to 3 months apart.
+The third follows 5 to 12 months after the very first injection.
 A booster injection every 3 to 5 years is recommended.
 After the second injection, a lot of people will already have temporary .
 Children can be vaccinated against TBE too, but their risk of serious complications from TBE is much lower than that of adults anyway.

-If is urgently needed, basic can be carried out faster: Depending on the specific vaccine, the first and second vaccinations can be given one week apart, and the third then 14 days after the second at the earliest.
-You can talk with your doctor about whether getting vaccinated faster makes sense in your individual case.
+If is urgently needed, basic can be carried out faster: Depending on the specific vaccine, the first and second vaccinations can be given one week apart The third is then given 14 days after the second at the earliest.
+You can talk with your doctor about whether getting vaccinated faster makes sense.

 The vaccine often has temporary side effects, including fever, dizziness, headache, tingling sensations (pins and needles) and nausea.
 In very rare cases, TBE vaccines can lead to more serious problems, such as nerve damage.